Leukemia and Immunodeficiency in Cats

 Knowing a cat’s feline leukemia and feline immunodeficiency virus status can help us make recommendations regarding health management for your cat.
 Neither virus is curable.
-Both can cause various clinical signs, most commonly anemia or inability to fight off even simple infections due to compromise of the immune system.
+Both can cause various clinical signs, most commonly anemia or inability to fight off even the most simple infections, due to compromise of the immune system.

 There is a vaccine available for both feline leukemia virus and feline immunodeficiency virus.

-Vaccination against feline leukemia virus helps cats that are subsequently exposed fight off the infection.
-It can also protect already infected cats against some cancers commonly associated with the virus.
+Vaccination against feline leukemia virus helps cats who are subsequently exposed to the virus to fight off the infection.
+It can also protect already infected cats against some cancers which are commonly associated with the virus.
 Our hospital recommends that all cats live strictly indoors to avoid the many dangers of outdoor living.
-But for those owners who decide to let their cats out, we strongly recommend vaccination against feline leukemia.
+But for those owners who do decide to let their cats out, we strongly recommend vaccination against feline leukemia.

 For strictly indoor cats, we consider the vaccine optional.
-Owner’s of “indoor” cats that occasionally escape or that owners let out “in my yard only” should realize that they, in fact, have an indoor/outdoor cat that could be exposed to all outside dangers.
-These owners should consider the vaccination.
+Owners of “indoor” cats that occasionally escape, or that owners let out “in my yard only” should realize that they, in fact, have an indoor/outdoor cat who could potentially be exposed to all outside dangers.
+These owners should consider vaccination.
 Cats are quite capable of leaving yards and returning completely unobserved by owners.
 If they go out at all, they are NOT indoor cats.

 The vaccine for feline immunodeficiency virus is new.
-Vaccination can interfere with subsequent testing should the cat become ill.
+Vaccination can interfere with subsequent testing in the event that the cat becomes ill.
 The vaccine is not 100% effective.
-As we gain more experience with this new product, vaccine recommendations may change, but, for now, we do not recommend routine vaccination against feline immunodeficiency virus.
+As we gain more knowledge with this new product, vaccine recommendations may change, but, for now, we do not recommend routine vaccination against feline immunodeficiency virus.